dltHub

 • Automate data structuring: While this is not as time consuming as the collaboration, it’s the second most time consuming process.

-• Let analyst do exploration of structured data at curation, not before load.
-This is a minor optimisation, but 10-30% is still very significant towards our goal of reducing workload by 50%.
+• Let analysts do an exploration of structured data at curation, not before load.
+This is a minor optimisation, but 10-30% is still very significant toward our goal of reducing workload by 50%.

 How much of their time could be saved?